There are currently no more farm-shares available for the 2020 season. But you can still support and save with our Discount Club!

-- Work-credits: 50% off for any member who volunteers on the farm 2 or more days each month.
-This discount is only provided one month at a time.
+- Work-credit: 50% off farm-share dues for any member who volunteers on the farm 2 or more days each month.
+You will be asked to set up a schedule.

 Why own a farm-share?

 - Loyalty.
-Our farm-share members are our main customers and take priority when planning and packing each week’s harvests.
+Our farm-share members take priority when planning the season and packing each week’s harvests.

 - Mutual Aid.
 When you own a farm-share, you directly support operational costs of the farm where your food is grown.
 This allows other revenue to be re-invested into expanding the farm and farm-share program.
 By sharing the risks and rewards between farmers and farm-share members, it is not capitalism and unsteady markets, but solidarity and mutual aid that secures our food.